jonnylee777/Optimal-ish-2048/experiment_results.md

 | Splitting the table by game stage | **−19.4%** | 300 games |
 | Indexing tiles relative to the largest | **−63%** | 300 games |

-**The single most valuable defect fix.** The search asked the network what a *lost* position was worth instead of using zero.
+**The single most valuable defect fix:** The search asked the network what a *lost* position was worth instead of using zero.
 A lost board is full of large tiles, and the network overvalues those badly, so it scored dying at roughly 137,000 points — the agent was being rewarded for losing.
 On identical weights: